c4cs/c4cs.github.io/_commands/toys/cowsay.md

 ##### Break it down
 `-e` flag allows the user to customize the cow's eyes `-T` allows the user to enter a string to be used as the Cow's tongue (the string must be two characters or less) `-W` specifies the number of charcters to be printed in the cow's message before the characters wrap around.
-The defult is 40 if none is specified
+The defualt is 40 if none is specified